shopware/docs/resources/guidelines/testing/store/quality-guidelines-plugins/index.md

 ---

-# Quality Guidelines for Apps based on Plugin System in Shopware Store
+# Quality Guidelines for the Plugin System in the Shopware Store

 > **Changelog**
 >> 26/07/23: [Added - Identical name rule](../quality-guidelines-plugins/#every-app-based-on-the-plugin-system)